 By simplifying your wardrobe, you’ll find it easier to simplify in other areas of your life too.
 If you haven’t tried to DIY your own cleaning and body care, you need to check out my recipes – they’re the definition of simplifying!

 I’d love to hear from you if you decide to take on this challenge.
-Share in our FB discussion group, or use the hashtag #100inmywardrobe on Instagram.
+Share in my FB discussion group, or use the hashtag #100inmywardrobe on Instagram.
 I’ll no doubt need some support too, throughout the year, so we can cheer each other on!

 Ps.
 I had a grand total of 275 items of clothing.
 275!
 Who even needs that much stuff.
 Especially when we mostly wear the same 100 items.
 Oh, and as for those gorgeous dresses, they made the cut and I’ve decided to wear them to every event on my book tour in 2019 and own it.
 No need for new outfits for me!